-Biodiversity Net Gain (BNG) assessment for the year ending 31 March 2021 has been performed by AECOM Ltd (third party) commissioned by Thames Water.
+Biodiversity Net Gain (BNG) assessment for the year ending 31 March 2022 has been performed by AECOM Ltd (third party) commissioned by Thames Water.
 The purpose of the assessment is to quantify the increase of biodiversity units across 61 of its Sites of Biodiversity Interest (SBI) where habitat enhancement measures have been put in place on site to improve the biodiversity value of the habitats.
 The BNG assessment has been undertaken using Thames Water Net Gain Assessment Tool produced by AECOM in 2018.
-The assessment involves making a comparison between the biodiversity value of habitats present for each site prior to works (i.e. the 'baseline') and following the enhancement works (i.e. 'post intervention').
+The assessment involves making a comparison between the biodiversity value of habitats present for each site prior to works (i.e., the 'baseline') and following the enhancement works (i.e., 'post intervention').

-Performance commitment EWS02: Smarter water catchment initiatives Unit of measure Number of catchments to zero decimal places Boundaries None D C C C C C C
+Performance commitment EWS02: Smarter water catchment initiatives Unit of measure Number of catchments to zero decimal places Boundaries None

 Number of catchments that have an agreed catchment plan (which extends for at least 10 years) created in collaboration with the company's partners for each catchment as evidenced by formal support by relevant stakeholders and delivery of the actions set out in the catchment plan for the relevant reporting year.
-The term 'partner' used in the AMP7 Final Determination refers to the external 'steering group members'.
+In the context of this Performance Commitment, the term 'partner' used in the AMP7 Final Determination refers to the external 'steering group members', and additional benefits refers to where the project delivers wider benefits over and above those for which the project was primarily designed such as those listed in each catchment plan.